Mayyhem/SharpSCCM/CONTRIBUTING.md

 * make sure you are using the latest release.

 When submitting a new issue, please use the provided templates.
 Please fill out each section to ensure we have the basic information needed to begin reviewing the issue and reproducing it.

+## Security Vulnerabilities
+**If you find a security vulnerability, please do not open an issue and first privately contact Chris at @_Mayyhem on Twitter or @Mayyhem in the [BloodHoundGang Slack](https://bloodhoundhq.slack.com).**

+Please include:

+- a concise description of the vulnerability and its impact.
+- step-by-step instructions to reproduce or observe the issue.
+- relevant stack traces, screenshots, or other information.

+The maintainer will respond as soon as possible.
+Depending on the impact and work required to resolve the issue, expect a patch within 14-30 days.

 ## Development